Days Sales in Accounts Receivable (AR): Formula & Meaning

 Depending on your industry, that might be a low DSO or a higher DSO than average.
 With time, you’ll get to know what your overall average DSO is and be able to spot any variation.

-The Countback Method for AR Days (With Example)
+The Countback Method for Calculating Days Sales in Accounts Receivable

 The countback method is the more complex of the calculation formulas.
 With this method of days outstanding calculation, you go back to find exactly the amount of time it took your company to get paid.